 That doesn’t mean modern Christians shouldn’t make any sacrifices.
 Quite the opposite is true.
 A biblical lifestyle of following Christ calls for many sacrifices along the journey.

 So what about sacrifice in the Christian life?
-To sacrifice means that you give up something you want now to have something better later.
+To sacrifice means giving up something you want now to have something better later.
 But the better part that comes later is what you can’t see.
 Your sacrifice will have to be made by faith.

 For example, I’ve made many financial sacrifices.
+I’ve sacrificially walked away from a higher salary in a couple of seasons to obey another ministry call.
+I’ve made many necessary sacrifices to provide something better for my family as a husband and father.
 I’ve not always bought the nicest clothes that some say a pastor should wear.
 I’ve never driven the nicest car in the parking lot.
 And eating in the nicest restaurants has been a rare luxury as well.
-As a husband and father, I’ve made many necessary sacrifices to provide something better for my family.
-In a couple of seasons, I’ve sacrificially walked away from a higher salary to obey another ministry call.

-What it means is that disobedience and any amount of sacrifice is still disobedience.
-And willful disobedience is sin that invites the judgment of God.
+It means disobedience, and any amount of sacrifice is still disobedience.
+And willful disobedience is a sin that invites the judgment of God.

 Sacrifice without obedience is meaningless.